martinluedtke/martinluedtke.github.io/_pages/about.md

 I am interested in arithmetic geometry, specifically the use of fundamental groups to study rational and integral points of schemes.
-The Chabauty–Kim method, while rooted in deep considerations about the motivic fundamental group and still being largely conjectural, has nevertheless proved very successful in explicitly solving polynomial equations in recent years.
+The Chabauty–Kim method, while rooted in deep considerations about the motivic fundamental group and still being largely conjectural, has proved very successful in explicitly solving polynomial equations in recent years.
 I am exploring both the theoretical and practical aspects of the method, in particular in the setting of S-integral points on affine hyperbolic curves.
 What I find exciting about this line of research is that deep ideas from geometry can be used to solve very concrete problems from number theory.

 I am moreover interested in Grothendieck's conjectures on anabelian geometry which he formulated in his letter to Faltings.
 There, the Section Conjecture